chibuenyim/n8n-workflows/README.md

 ---

+More context from sources:

+Just leaked 110+ plug-and-play n8n templates that multiple industries are paying me $10K+ for.

+Your weekend project: Pick any industry, copy-paste a workflow, start printing money.

+The vault includes:
+- Real estate lead machines (sold to 2 companies)
+- Automotive inventory bots
+- YouTube-to-TikTok content farms
+- E-commerce customer journey automations
+- SDR agents that close without you
+- Healthcare patient follow-ups
+- Legal document processors
+- Social media engagement bots

+From study agents (because fuck school) to manufacturing systems - every industry that prints money is covered.

+The difference: These aren't broken templates with outdated nodes.
+They're battle-tested, profitable, and actually work in 2025.

+Half sold for serious cash.
+Half are experiments that became goldmines.
+All are ready to deploy.

 *This automated documentation system makes it easy to discover, understand, and utilize the extensive collection of n8n workflows for your automation needs.*